Sri Lanka Flag

 Sri Lanka Flag Display

-Quick Facts About Sri Lanka and Sri Lanka Flag
+Quick Facts About Sri Lanka and flag of Sri Lanka

 Sri Lanka’s flag features a golden lion wielding a kastane sword on a dark red field, bordered by yellow and flanked by green and saffron vertical stripes—reflecting national unity, cultural diversity, and ancient heritage.